iannesbitt/readgssi/README.md

 ```bash
 readgssi -i DZT__001.DZT -o 1a.png -p 5 -s auto
 ```
 The above command will cause `readgssi` to save and show a plot named "TEST__001c0Tz233S6G1.png" with a y-size of 5 inches at 150 dpi (`-p 5`) and the autostacking algorithm will stack the x-axis to some multiple of times shorter than the original data array for optimal viewing on a monitor, approximately 2.5\*y (`-s auto`).
-The plot will be rendered in the `Greys` color scheme.
+The plot will be rendered in the `gray` color scheme.
 ![Example 1a](https://github.com/iannesbitt/readgssi/raw/master/examples/1a.png)

 #### example 1B: with gain